kroitor/gjk.c/README.md

 A(2, -2) - B(-1, 2) = C(2 - (-1), -2 - 2) = C(3, -4)
 ```

 So, in general the support function can work in any given direction and in any given space.
-You give it a direction and two shapes, and then it finds two opposite points in your space and returns their intersection in Minkowski space.
+You give it two shapes and a direction, and then it finds two opposite points in your space and returns their intersection in Minkowski space.
 In mathematics the intersection is usually denoted with symbol `∩`.

 ```
-C = support (D, shape1, shape2) // take an arbitrary direction D and return a point of (shape1 ∩ shape2)
+C = support (shape1, shape2, D) // return a point of (shape1 ∩ shape2) in arbitrary direction D
 ```

 The intersection of two points always yields a third point.
 In 1D a point is a number.
 Thus, an intersection of two numbers or two points in 1D gives a third number or another 1D-point.
 In 2D an intersection of two vectors or two points gives a third vector or another 2D-point.